amymathews/cisc187-assignments/project-extra-library/README.md

 - Name
 - Member id
-- Books currerntly checked out with due dates
+- Items currerntly checked out with due dates
 - Fees owed

 Implement one or more classes to manage the library collection.